mrtgst/shellnote/README.md

 You can search your notes (`-s`) and delete entries (`-d`) directly from the command line.

-shellnote is POSIX-compliant and should work in most Unix shells.
+`shellnote` is POSIX-compliant and should work in most Unix shells.

 ## Installation

-To install, download this repo and run the install script ('#' means the command requires an elevated shell, which can be accessed with e.g. sudo):
+To install, download this repo and run the setup-script ('#' means the command requires an elevated shell, which can be accessed with e.g. `sudo`):

 	$ git clone https://github.com/mrtgst/shellnote.git
 	$ cd shellnote
 	# ./setup install

-This will copy shellnote to /usr/local/bin/.
+This will copy `shellnote` to `/usr/local/bin/`.

 To create a handy `note` shorthand you can create an alias in your shell's config or aliases file; e.g., if you use bash: